Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 just being uprooted and feeling uncertain.
 Keep 'em too busy to have grand ideas."
 He thought for a moment.

-"You know...I bet there'd be interest in putting some kind of league together, if we could come up with a game that plays to both Human strengths and Gaoian.
+"You know...
+I bet there'd be interest in putting some kind of league together, if we could come up with a game that plays to both Human strengths and Gaoian.
 Not, like, rugby or American rules football, or cross-country or whatever, but...
 We have enough kids living here now to make it viable.
 How about I see if